 The berserker is an archetype of the beastmaster class.

-At 1st level, the berserker receives the Limit Break (The Unstoppable Force).
+At 1st level, the berserker receives the Limit Breaks (Restraint and The Unstoppable Force).

 The Unstoppable Force (Su): This Limit Break imbues the berserker with phenomenal strength and destructive power.
 For the duration of 1 round + 1 round per four berserker levels after 1st, all bonuses from rage, frenzy, and from any berserk abilities are doubled.
 After the frenzy ends, all penalties and temporary ability damage are also doubled as well as nonlethal damage.
 This limit break requires only a swift action.

-This replaces the animal companion and wild empathy abilities.
+This ability replaces the animal companion, wild empathy, and beastmaster tactics.

 Burst of Speed (Ex): When charging, the berserker can move an additional +5 feet (1 square) for every level of berserker.
 For each additional 5 feet a berserker moves while charging, he adds an additional +2 on the damage roll of his first attack if it is successful.
 Each time a berserker uses burst of speed, he suffers 1d4 points of Dexterity damage.
 The damage only takes effect once frenzy has ended.